SwitchctiwS/todofinder/README.md

 #todofinder
-##Description
-This will find all the different TODO's in a file and output every TODO to stdout.
-If there is a file named 'TODO.txt', then it will output that file's contents as well.
+Recurses in folder and finds all the different TODO's in a file and outputs every TODO to stdout.
+If there is a file named 'TODO.txt' in the folder, then it will output that file's contents as well.
-It will recurse into all folders if recursive option is specified.

 ##Operation
 Put HTML-like TODO flags around code, bullet points, etc.